gabriel-berzescu/android-bedrock-loom/README.md

 # 🌌 Android Bedrock Loom

+**Version 1.1**

 > *Weave realities through probabilistic space, anywhere you go.*

 **Android Bedrock Loom** is a mobile implementation of the [Loom interface](https://cyborgism.wiki/hypha/loom) for Android, powered by AWS Bedrock's foundation models.
-It brings the full multiverse navigation paradigm to your pocket—generate, branch, explore, and curate infinite possibilities from Claude, Titan, and other Bedrock models.
+It brings the full multiverse navigation paradigm to your pocket—generate, branch, explore, and curate infinite possibilities from Claude and other Bedrock models.

 ## ✨ Features

+### 💬 Chat Interface
+- **Real-time streaming**: Watch Claude's responses appear in real-time
+- **Markdown rendering**: Beautiful formatting with horizontal scrolling for code blocks and ASCII art
+- **Message editing**: Long-press any message to edit, regenerate, or copy
+- **Conversation titles**: Auto-generated titles that reflect your chat content
+- **Smart input**: Text input starts with uppercase by default

-### 🌳 Full Tree Navigation
+### 🌳 Tree Navigation
-- **Branch anywhere**: Tap any node to spawn new realities
+- **Branch anywhere**: Continue conversations from any point in the history
-- **Visual multiverse map**: See your entire exploration tree at a glance
+- **Visual tree map**: See your entire conversation tree at a glance
-- **Swipe navigation**: Fluid gesture-based timeline traversal
-- **Pinch to zoom**: Explore vast multiverses with intuitive controls

-### 🎲 Probabilistic Generation
-- **Multi-completion spawning**: Generate N branches simultaneously
+- **Continue from here**: Pick any node and continue from that point
+- **Multi-branch support**: Each message can have multiple child responses

+### ⚙️ Configuration
+- **Model selection**: Choose your preferred Claude model from AWS Bedrock
-- **Temperature control**: Fine-tune the chaos dial from deterministic to wildly creative
+- **Temperature control**: Adjust creativity from 0.0 (focused) to 1.0 (creative), default 1.0
-- **Token probability inspection**: See the logprobs behind each choice
-- **Beam search exploration**: Systematically explore high-probability paths
+- **Max tokens**: Configure response length
+- **System prompts**: Customize Claude's behavior
+- **Region selection**: Use any AWS Bedrock-enabled region

-### 🎯 Selection & Curation
+### 💾 Persistence & Export
-- **Favorites & bookmarks**: Mark golden branches for later
-- **Tag system**: Organize your multiverse with custom labels
+- **Local-first**: All conversations stored on your device with Room database
-- **Search across timelines**: Find that perfect branch you saw three realities ago
-- **Smart filtering**: Hide branches by criteria, focus on what matters
+- **Import/Export**: Share conversations in JSON format
+- **Conversation management**: Rename, reload, and delete conversations
+- **Data privacy**: Your credentials and chats stay on your device

 ### ☁️ AWS Bedrock Integration
+- **Streaming responses**: Real-time message generation with ConverseStream API
-- **Multiple models**: Claude 3.5 Sonnet, Claude 3 Opus, Amazon Titan, and more
+- **Latest models**: Support for Claude Opus 4.5 and other Bedrock models
-- **Streaming responses**: Watch realities unfold in real-time
-- **Cost tracking**: Monitor your token usage across explorations
-- **Offline queue**: Draft prompts offline, generate when connected

-### 💾 Persistence & Sync
-- **Local-first**: Your multiverses live on your device
-- **Export formats**: JSON tree, Markdown linear, HTML visualization
-- **Cloud backup**: Optional sync to S3 for cross-device weaving
-- **Share branches**: Export specific paths as shareable snippets
+- **Secure credentials**: AWS credentials stored locally with DataStore

 ## 📱 Screenshots